What you aren’t told

 - the better your health, the poorer the value

-- whilst your circumstances change, your money is locked up
+- whilst your circumstances change, your invested capital remains locked up

-- if early surrender is allowed at all, then it is very expensive with little or no return of capital
+- if early surrender is allowed at all, then it is very expensive with little or no return of premium

 - poor investment returns